Thinking About Franchising?

 By Michael J. Childs

-There’s a simple reason franchising is the number one method of business expansion in the U. S. It works.
+There’s a simple reason franchising is the number one method of business expansion.
+It works.

 Even large, company-owned chains are taking advantage of the franchise model, converting employee run locations to owner run franchises by selling to existing store managers.

-Franchise owners, usually with their life savings on the line, are highly motivated to make sure that the store is kept clean, runs well, employees are operating up to system standards and the business makes a nice profit.
+Franchise owners, usually with their life savings on the line, are highly motivated to make sure that the business is kept clean, runs well, employees are in uniform and following system standards, and the business makes a nice profit.

-That's why with the same product, staff, décor and pricing, but with an owner now running the store instead of just an employee, sales, profits, and customer satisfaction increase significantly.
+That's why with the same product, staff, décor, and pricing, but with an owner now running the business instead of just an employee, sales, profits, and customer satisfaction increase significantly.

 First Things First

-Before we get into the advantages of expanding your business through franchising, have you got what it takes to be successful at franchising your business?
+Before I get into the advantages of expanding your business through franchising, does your business concept have what it takes to be successful in expanding through franchising?

-If your business model is unique and profitable, can be duplicated in other areas, and you have credibility in your local market, you have the must-haves to expand your business through franchising.
+If your business model is unique and profitable, can be duplicated in other locations, and you have credibility in your local market, you have the must-haves to expand your business through franchising.